NicholasMoser/gnt4.online/docs/scon4_all_changes.md

 - S6B stays in front; SB goes behind
 - 5X starts moving 4 frames sooner in super freeze
 - 2X
+    - Does 32 damage from 40
+    - Comboed into 8B does 48 damage now from 58
+    - Is a mid and loses to wake up kick if Shikamaru is too close to the opponent
     - Has less super freeze
     - Hitbox appears two frames later
     - Can move faster when hitting from further away than right next to the opponent